How Much to Set Aside for Small Business Taxes

 Just remember: It is your responsibility to set aside money for all of the taxes your business is obliged to pay—federal and otherwise—throughout the year.

-If you want help calculating your taxes, you can walk through our free estimated tax calculator below.
+If you want help calculating your taxes, you can walk through our free estimated quarterly tax calculator.

 This tool also functions as a self-employed tax calculator.
 Just enter in all your information, and we’ll tell you how much tax you owe.

 If you need some help with your estimated taxes, check out Bench.
-We’ll get your books in order and take care of every tax form (you’ll just need to pay the taxes themselves!).
+We’ll get your books in order and take care of every tax form—including your estimated tax vouchers (you’ll just need to pay the taxes themselves!).

 Step 2: Use the 30% rule to save for taxes